AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++

-+++What course formats are supported in Captivate Prime?
++++What course formats are supported in Learning Manager?

 Authors can import the existing e-learning courses that are created using Adobe Captivate and Adobe Presenter.
 Other supported course formats include video files, pdf, docx and pptx.
 You can also import AICC compliant course content.